ffont/push2-python/README.md

 These utils follow Ableton's [Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc) to facilitate comunicating with Push 2.

 So far I only implemented some **utils to use the display** and some **basic utils to interface with pads, buttons, encoders and the touchstrip**.
-More detailed interaction with each of these elements (e.g. configuring sensitivity curves, setting colors of buttons) has not yet been implemented.
+More detailed interaction with each of these elements has not yet been implemented.
 I plan to include utils for this as well, but contributions are also welcome :)

 **NOTE 1**: I only testd the utils in Python 3, but it should work with 2 as well.